dylan366/TALIT_Final_Project/documentation.md

 - wrote a text on the history of the Chappe telegraph, see sources
 - used Wayback to get a copy of the Chappe vocabulary
 - collected sources to Chappe's telegraph

+## 10th of March 2025: Pilot Issue on GitHub
+- PILOT created at the bottom of the PRD